 Grenadilla, Grenadilla (2010)

-Ok, this one is in particular order.
-Of all the "family music" albums we have, this is the only one that I regularly listen to when the kids aren't around.
+Of all the family music albums we have, this is the one I'm most likely to be caught listening to when the kids aren't around.
 Songwriter and lead singer Debbie Lan comes from Cape Town, South Africa, and her music is infused with

 the joyous sounds of Kwela.
 Penny-whistle, sparkling guitars, and rich, luxurious vocal arrangements make